-This program is a partnership between MVCC, Faxton-St. Luke's Healthcare EMS Center, and SUNY Polytechnic Institute.
+This program is a partnership between MVCC and Mohawk Valley Health System.
 It is for individuals who are certified Emergency Medical Technicians.
 It provides the education and hands-on training necessary to function in and out of the hospital setting as an Emergency Paramedic.
-The paramedic course of study consists of a minimum of 722 hours of academic and clinical instruction provided by the Faxton-St. Luke's Healthcare EMS Center.
-MVCC equates this instruction and certification to 36 hours of transfer credit.
-The student is required to take an additional 37 credit hours of coursework at MVCC leading to the AAS degree.
+The paramedic course of study consists of academic and clinical instruction provided by Mohawk Valley Health System.
+The student is required to take an additional academic coursework at MVCC leading to the AAS degree.

-This program supplements the basic EMT certificate by providing an opportunity for students to pursue their AAS degree and continue their studies at SUNY Poly for a bachelor's degree in the Health Services Management curriculum.
+This program supplements the basic EMT certificate by providing an opportunity for students to pursue their AAS degree.
 This program is ideal for firefighters, ambulance attendants, and law enforcement personnel.
-Individuals interested in this degree program who do not meet the prerequisites of Chemistry and Mathematics may take these courses at MVCC.
-The basic EMT course leading to certification can be obtained at Faxton-St. Luke's Healthcare EMS Center.
+The basic EMT course leading to certification can be obtained at Mohawk Valley Health System.